koajs/koa/docs/migration.md

 An explicit check for the `test` environment was removed from error handling.

-## V1 Support
+## v1.x support

 The v1.x branch is still supported and may also receive feature updates.
-Except for this migration guide, Documentation will target the latest version.
+Except for this migration guide, documentation will target the latest version.

-## Help Out
+## Help out

 If you encounter migration related issues not covered by this migration guide, please consider submitting a documentation pull request.